-The School of Law–Camden also will transfer up to 12 credits of course work toward the J.D. degree for credits earned in the M.B.A. program in courses approved in advance for each student by the Law School Committee on the Curriculum.
+The Rutgers Law School also will transfer up to 12 credits of course work toward the J.D. degree for credits earned in the M.B.A. program in courses approved in advance for each student by the Law School Committee on the Curriculum.
 To receive credit toward the J.D. degree, students must achieve grades of C or better in the M.B.A. courses.
 Courses taken in the M.B.A. program, however, will not be included in the computation of the cumulative grade-point average for the J.D. degree.
 Students enrolled in the J.D./M.B.A. program must comply with the rules and regulations of each program, and must meet the requirements for each degree except insofar as joint credit is awarded in accordance with the rules stated above.

 About Rutgers Law